eecheonwu/scse-knowledge-base/README.md

 ## Why This Repository Exists

 Research programmes frequently become fragmented.
 Literature reviews are maintained separately from research notes.
 Book manuscripts evolve independently of journal papers.
 Prototype implementations diverge from theoretical models.
 Experimental datasets become disconnected from the publications that describe them.
 Architectural decisions disappear over time.
 Definitions evolve inconsistently.
 Terminology becomes ambiguous.

-The result is research drift.
+The result is **research drift.**

-This repository exists to eliminate that problem.

-Every research artifact produced within the SCSE programme is intended to be traceable to a single authoritative source maintained within this handbook.
+This repository exists to eliminate that problem.Every research artifact produced within the SCSE programme is intended to be traceable to a single authoritative source maintained within this handbook.
 Consequently, this repository manages:

 - the canonical research library,